 Catnip Tea Recipe

-Catnip is known by a number of names, including catswort, catmint, and even field balm.
-It's a perennial in the mint family that's best known for its ability to drive cats wild, but before you use all your catnip on kitty, consider the medicinal uses of catnip that you might be able to take advantage of.
+Catnip makes it delicious tea for humans as well as cats.
+This common herb is known by a number of names, including catswort, catmint and even field balm.
+It's a perennial in the mint family that's famous (or infamous) for its ability to drive cats wild.

 The next time you're having trouble settling in for the night, or your stomach is bothering you, try a cup of catnip tea.
 I'm sure kitty won't mind sharing a little of his stash with you.